Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 </ThingDef>
 ```

-When a pawn wearing any Lantern ring right‑clicks this battery, they get a **Recharge Ring** float‑menu option.
+When a pawn wearing any Lantern ring right-clicks this battery, they get a **Recharge Ring** float-menu option.

-### Ring‑manifested batteries
+### Ring-manifested batteries

 If your ring should spawn a battery via gizmo: